 In-Person Counselor Program (IPC) Grant Program

-The Department of Public Health released a request for applications for the In-Person Counselor Grant Program for 2014-2015.
-Information on grant awards will be available in the fall of 2014.
+The Department of Public Health released a request for applications for the In-Person Counselor Grant Program for 2014-2015 in July, 2014.
+Grant awards were announced on September 19, 2014.
+More information is available at the link below.

 Information on all consumer assistance programs is available here.